JanosDS/switchfully/10-programming-fundamentals-java/20-oop/10-objects-and-classes/30-static-class-members/src/main/java/basic/codelab02/README.md

 ## Requirement 4
-I should be able to create a MyRectangle object by providing the coordinates and dimensions
+I should be able to create a MyRectangle object by providing the coordinates and dimensions The order of the parameters should be xCoordinate, yCoordinate, width, height

 ## Requirement 5
 Make sure no-one can directly access the instance variables outside of your MyRectangle class